 Q: How do I apply for Honors in English?

 A: Electronic applications are submitted online from the English Honors Program page.
 You must have already declared a concentration in English.
 You should complete the application and submit it early in the second semester of your junior year, accompanied by two letters of recommendation from faculty members.
 You must submit a brief sample of your critical writing (5-7 pages) with your application.
 More details on the Honors Program page.

 Q: How do I apply for Honors in Nonfiction Writing?

 A: Electronic applications are are submitted online from the Nonfiction Writing Honors Program page.
 You must have already declared a concentration in English.
-You should complete the application and submit it early in the second semester of your junior year, accompanied by three (3) letters of recommendation from faculty members.
+You should complete the application and submit it early in the second semester of your junior year, accompanied by two (2) letters of recommendation from faculty members.
 More details on the Nonfiction Writing Honors Program page.